Aboriginal and Torres Strait Islander communities

 It is important to build relationships and work in partnership with the Aboriginal community, including the Aboriginal community-controlled sector, Aboriginal organisations and local community groups.
 Working with established networks will allow your consultation to reach a greater audience and help develop ongoing trust and relationships.

 Translation and interpretation

 Consider if Aboriginal translation or interpreters are required.
-View the South Australian Aboriginal Languages Interpreters and Translators Guide provided by Department of the Premier and Cabinet.
+View the South Australian Aboriginal Languages Interpreters and Translators Guide provided by Attorney-General's Department.

 NDIS Aboriginal and Torres Strait Islander Engagement Strategy